20 New Year’s Resolutions for Small Businesses to Make in 2020

 - Looking to explore other CMS options?
 Check out Drupal or Joomla!

-Whether you’re learning a new (digital) language, familiarizing yourself with the ins-and-outs of WordPress, or meeting millennials on their turf of a new social networking site, trying out new tools will help you become a more well-rounded and knowledgeable small biz owner — an advantage that’s bound to help you build a better business in 2019.
+Whether you’re learning a new (digital) language, familiarizing yourself with the ins-and-outs of WordPress, or meeting millennials on their turf of a new social networking site, trying out new tools will help you become a more well-rounded and knowledgeable small biz owner — an advantage that’s bound to help you build a better business in the new decade.

 18. Give Back